-- (1) This section applies to all council employees, including the chief executive officer. - (2) A council employee includes- - (a) a contractor of the council; and - (b) a type of person prescribed under a regulation. - (3) A council employee must not ask for, or accept, a fee or other benefit for doing something as a council employee. - Maximum penalty-100 penalty units or 2 years imprisonment. - (4) However, subsection (3) does not apply to- - (a) remuneration paid by the council; or
+- (1) This section applies to all council employees, including the chief executive officer. - (2) A council employee includes- - (a) a contractor of the council; and - (b) a type of person prescribed under a regulation. - (3) A council employee must not ask for, or accept, a fee or other benefit for doing something as a council employee.

+- (4) However, subsection (3) does not apply to- - (a) remuneration paid by the council; or